-The following competencies have been identified as those that best separate superior from satisfactory job performance in the class of ENVIRONMENTAL ENGINEER.
+The following competencies have been identified as those that best separate superior from satisfactory job performance in the class of REFUSE COLLECTION SUPERVISOR (4101).
+(Numbers refers to the order of the competencies in the Competency Bank.)

-- 03. Judgment and Decision Making
+- 3. Judgment and Decision Making

-- 08. Safety Focus
+- 8. Safety Focus

 - 20. Job Knowledge

 - 28. Supervision

 - 33. Interpersonal Skills

 - 45. Oral Communication

 - 47. Written Communication

 - 49. Project Management

-On the following pages are descriptions of each competency, including a definition, the level of the competency required for the class (italicized and underlined), examples of behavioral indicators, and satisfactory and superior performance levels.
+On the following pages are descriptions of each competency, including a definition, the level of the competency required for the class (italicized, bolded, and underlined), examples of behavioral indicators, and satisfactory and superior performance levels.